 School News & Events

 * Please celebrate us together! !
 We proudly announce that our school has moved to the 4th floor from the 7th day of August!
 Thank you for your patience and understanding during more than 1.5 year of renovation of whole shopping center.
-Come and practice our new state of art, safe and beautiful facility!! **No regular classes on Friday, August 15th and Monday, August 18th due to the color belt testing.
+Come and practice our new state of art, safe and beautiful facility!! **Please check our new Fall 2014 schedule, starting on Monday,9/15/2014!!!
+A & B represents each room; Room A is at changing area side and Room B at window side.
+TKMA Tea Ceremony

 ***Please enjoy a brief video containing several techniques we learn and practice at our school.